In context | State of Ageing in 2020

 - The people in the least wealthy tenth percentile who are aged 65 or over have 12 times more wealth on average (excluding pension costs) than the least wealthy aged 25 to 24, but 37 times less wealth than the wealthiest in their own age group.

 The fact that average wealth rises with age is not surprising: over a lifetime, most people accumulate assets (most notably, a home), and many will receive inheritances.
 But this chart shows just how stark the gap is between those who are able to accumulate wealth, and those who are not.
-Between the ages of 25-34, the gap between the average person in the wealthiest and least wealthy 10% of people is just under £100,000.
-Between the ages of 55-64, the gap has reached almost £500,000.
+Between the ages of 25-34, the gap between the average person in the wealthiest and least wealthy 10% of people is just over £100,000.
+Between the ages of 55-64, the gap has reached more than £500,000.
 This illustrates the risk involved in targeting policies at all older people based on their average higher wealth.
 Such age-based policies will always risk penalising those who have struggled most throughout their lives.

 Women in the wealthiest parts of the country are set to live 16 years longer in good health than those in the poorest